bbwieland/bbwieland.github.io/_posts/2025-03-02-reel-analytics.md

 about 1 in 10 predictions fell within the reported confidence interval!
 Clearly, the reported intervals are far too precise.

-However, we can calculate what these confidence intervals “should have” been, we can calibrate them to the observed data, essentially answering the question “How wide do our confidence intervals on our predictions need to be for them to contain X% of the observed values?”
+We can calculate what these confidence intervals “should have” been, essentially answering the question “How wide do our confidence intervals on our predictions need to be for them to contain X% of the observed values?”
 Again, this is pretty easy to do!
 We simply: